-There is considerable archaeological evidence and records that show different waves of occupation of Moturoa/Rabbit Island and Waimea/Waimeha Plains.
+Supporting iwi oral traditions, archaeological evidence and records show different waves of occupation Moturoa/Rabbit Island and Waimea/Waimeha Plains.
 These include archaeological evidence of personal ornaments of Pacific Polynesian designs, which were typical of the Waitaha and Rapuwai occupation period.
 Carbon dating has revealed early evidence of modified soils (Waimea gardens) that have been dated as early as the 14th century.
 The soils included tonnes of ash, sand and gravels which accumulated over the years and have been associated to the early Waitaha and Rapuwai groups, and more recently the Ngāti Kuia people.
-These gardens have been identified as one of the country's largest horticultural/agricultural enterprises of the entire Pre-European period37.
+These gardens have been identified as one of the country's largest horticultural/agricultural enterprises of the entire Pre-European period.

-In the 1820's, during the Hekenga/migrations, Te Rauparaha of Ngāti Toa Rangatira and the allied tribes of Ngāti Rārua, Ngāti Tama and Te Ātiawa invaded the top of the South Island and settled in Te Tau Ihu, succeeding Ngāti

-Tūmatakokiri.
-Ngāti Tama established in Wakapuaka and Onetahua, Golden Bay/Mohua, while Ngāti Rārua and Te Ātiawa established in the Motueka and Riuwaka38 area.
+In the 1820's, during the Hekenga/migrations, Ngāti Kōata entered into a tuku agreement with Kurahaupo iwi, settling in areas including Rangitoto, Raetihi, Wakapuaka and Whakatū.
+Soon after, Te Rauparaha of Ngāti Toa Rangatira and the allied tribes of Ngāti Rārua, Ngāti Tama and Te Ātiawa arrived in Te Tau Ihu.
+Ngāti Tama established in Wakapuaka and Onetahua, Golden Bay/Mohua, while Ngāti Rārua and Te Ātiawa established in the Motueka and Riuwaka area.
+Ngāti Toa utilised the area for seasonal occupation and migratory routes.
+Ngāti Apa and Ngāti Kuia remained in more confined areas of Te Tau Ihu.

-As a result of conquest through the hekenga/migrations, there was a variety of movement, conquest, succession and settlement of iwi around the Waimea/Waimeha plains and Moturoa/Moutere area.
-The manawhenua iwi of Moturoa/Rabbit Island and Waimea/Waimeha and those who have kaitiaki obligations are Ngāti Rārua, Ngāti Koata, Ngāti Tama, and Te Ātiawa39, as well as Ngāti Kuia, Ngāti Apa ki te Ra To, Ngāti Toa Rangatira, and Rangitane o Wairau through the recent Treaty Settlements.
+As a result of the hekenga/migrations, there was a variety movement and settlement of iwi Moturoa/Rabbit Island, the Waimea/Waimeha plains and the wider Moutere area.
+The iwi who are kaitiaki of Moturoa/Rabbit Island and Waimea/Waimeha are Ngāti Rārua, Ngāti Koata, Ngāti Tama, Te Ātiawa, Ngāti Kuia, Ngāti Apa ki te Rā Tō, Ngāti Toa Rangatira and Rangitāne o Wairau.

-The recent Deed of Settlements provides a contemporary space which recognises and redresses historical grievances conducted by the Crown.
-The process therefore addresses these historical grievances and Treaty Claims through appropriate financial, commercial and cultural redress.
+The recent Settlement Acts and related Deeds provide a contemporary space which recognises and redresses historical grievances (pre 1992) as a result of actions/inactions by the Crown.
+These have been addressed through financial, commercial and cultural redress.
 Crown Acknowledgement of historical claims provides an interesting dynamic around identifying the manawhenua status of a particular geographical area.
 It is important to note that Manawhenua is a Māori concept and construct that is owned and determined by hapū and iwi.
-The Deed of Settlements also provide a legal framework for local authorities to acknowledge areas of significance to manawhenua iwi, in this case Te Tau Ihu iwi40.
+The Settlement Acts also provide a legal framework for local authorities to acknowledge areas of significance to Te Tau Ihu iwi.
+The Acts also include obligations to build new relationships with iwi that are based on mutual trust, cooperation, and respect for the Treaty of Waitangi and its principles.

-35 Mitchell H. & M.J.
+&lt;sup>34 Mitchell H. & M.J.
 (2004).
 History of Māori of Nelson and Marlborough.
 Volume 1 of Te Tau Ihu o te Waka: Te Tāngata me Te Whenua - The People and the Land.
 Huia Publishers, Wellington, NZ.

-36 Mitchell Research (1994).
+35 Mitchell Research (1994).
 Proposed Disposal of Biosolids to Rabbit Island, Nelson.
+Gibault

-Gibault Upgrades, Responses of lwi representatives.
+Upgrades, Responses of Iwi representatives.

-37 Mitchell Research (1994).
-Proposed Disposal of Biosolids to Rabbit Island, Nelson.
-Gibault Upgrades, Responses of Iwi representatives.
+Mitchell Research (1994), Proposed Disposal of Biosolids to Rabbit Island, Nelson, Gibault Upgrades, Responses of Iwi representatives

-$^{^{38}}$ As a result of the 2014 Treaty Settlements, the altered official geographic name 'Riuwaka River' replaces the former geographic name 'Riwaka River'.
+$^{37}$ As a result of the 2014 Treaty Settlements, the altered official geographic name 'Riuwaka River' replaces the former geographic name 'Riwaka River'.